-\Commercial properties are subject to the 3:1 commercial differential on class UA (\$137.85 including GST), and Rural A (\$31.33 per ha) and B (\$23.49 per ha) for the Awanui River Flood Management Rate.
+[#] Commercial properties are subject to the 3:1 commercial differential on class UA (\$122.54 excluding GST), and Rural A (\$27.85 per ha excluding GST) and B (\$20.88 per ha excluding GST) for the Awanui River Flood Management Rate.
 Note that commercial and industrial activities in rural zones that have a lower area and land value will be rated less than the illustrated differentials above - refer to rating factors previously set out (and multiply by the differential factor of 3).
 Those properties with greater land values and hectares than illustrated above will consequently pay proportionately more than shown in the second and third sections of the table.